Information on the Principal Investigators for the UK Catalysis Hub are detailed below.

 Josie started her career in science by studying Materials science, Economics and Management (MEM) at Oxford University (2000-2004).
 After coming top of her year and achieving a first class degree and Masters in MEM, her science career then took a brief hiatus in during year teaching English in South Korea.
 On her Return to the UK she started a PhD in Materials Chemistry at Queen Mary University of London (2006) investigating the properties of nano–ceramic materials for Sunscreens and photocatalytic Materials.
 After completing Her PhD she went on to investigate the synthesis of nano-ceramics as phosphor materials and the synthesis on bio-inspired nano-metal sulphide materials for the electro-catalytic reduction of CO2 at UCL.
 She has now taken on the Role of Project Manager for the UK catalysis Hub.

 June completed her PhD under the supervision of Prof David Lennon at Glasgow University, working on the formation of side products in the polyurethanes industry.
 June joined the UK Catalysis Hub in 2014 as a Research Technician and is currently working as the Laboratory Manager based at Harwell.
 June is responsible for the management of the laboratory involving the maintenance and upkeep of instrumentation along with training of students and users.
 June is also involved in research projects and experimental time at Diamond within the Hub and has experience of catalyst synthesis, reaction testing (batch and flow), analysis (GC-MS, HPLC) and characterisation (EXAFS, FTIR).

-Corinne joined the department in October 2016 and is a member of the professional services team who provides general administrative support to the students and members of the UK Catalysis Hub.
+Corinne joined the department in October 2016 and is a member of the professional services team providing support to members of the UK Catalysis Hub.

 Research Team at Harwell